Dino-Panel/docs/docs/diskcraft/getting-started/README.md

 In **/root** make a folder called **api** and cd into it

-Run `sudo npm i secure-random-password jwks-rsa` and `sudo npm i @paypal/checkout-server-sdk`
+Run `sudo npm i secure-random-password jwks-rsa && sudo npm i @paypal/checkout-server-sdk`

 Upload the contents of the API zip you downloaded earlier into it